desire2020/CoT/README.md

 # Cooperative Training
-Experiment Code for Paper ``CoT: Cooperative Training for Generative Modeling''
+Experiment Code for Paper ``CoT: Cooperative Training for Generative Modeling of Discrete Data''

 ![](./figure/cot.png)
 ## Requirements
 * Python 3.x
-* tensorflow >= 1.6.0
+* tensorflow >= 1.6.0 (Make sure your CuDNN version matches tensorflow version!
+Otherwise CuDNNLSTM may not work properly!)
 ## Introduction
 We propose a new paradigm of algorithm for training tractable explicit density generative models like RNN language models.

-The research paper [CoT: Cooperative Training for Generative Modeling](https://arxiv.org/abs/1804.03782) is now available on arXiv and has been accepted by ICML 2019 as a conference paper.
+The research paper [CoT: Cooperative Training for Generative Modeling of Discrete Data](https://arxiv.org/abs/1804.03782) is now available on arXiv and has been accepted by ICML 2019 as a conference paper.
 ## Usage
 We reproduce example codes to repeat the synthetic Turing test experiment with evaluations of NLL<sub>test</sub>, NLL<sub>oracle</sub>, balanced NLL and JSD(P || G) by the oracle model.
 ```